SLSTP-2018/shab/README.md

 This list briefly summarizes the purpose of each folder in this repo to ease
 navigation:

-* 16S: Code and workflows for analyzing 16S data
 * Black Carbon Telelmetry: Code relating to combining our various data streams and analyzing ABCD data
 * Flight: Code related to performing the flight, e.g. Arduino code